 - 1. "Follow me."

 - 2. They left everything and followed Him.

 - 3. Probably, "Follow me."

 - 4. Because they left everything and followed Him.

 - 5. From that day until they died.

-- 6. Read the questions to your student(s).
+- Read the questions to your students.
 Ask them to sit and think quietly about how they would answer these two questions.

-After a few minutes, read the next three paragraphs, or have some of your student(s) read them.
+After a few minutes, read the next three paragraphs, or have some of your students read them to the class.

-Discuss Q. #7 together in class time.
-Write a good definition for character on the board and have your student(s) copy it in their workbooks.
+Discuss Q. #7 together in class.
+Write a good definition for character on the board or overhead and have your students copy it in their workbooks.

 7. (Note: Following is one definition.
-You, or your student(s), may think of a better one.)
+You, or your students, may think of a better one.)
 The qualities of someone's personality or nature that make him or her different from everyone else.
-Remind your student(s) that these aren't physical qualities like being tall or blonde.
+Remind your students that these aren't physical qualities like being tall or blonde.
 These are internal qualities like honesty, loyalty, kindness, or optimism.

-Have your student(s) answer questions 8-10 on their own.
-When they have finished, discuss the questions.
+Have your students answer questions 8-10 on their own.
+When everyone has finished, discuss the questions in class.

 - 8. Answers will vary.
 Examples: Loyalty, kindness, patience, etc. Don't spend much time discussing this question. - 9.
-Love, patience, justice, truth, kindness, holiness, etc. (As your student(s) share their answers, write the correct ones on the board.) - 10.
+Love, patience, justice, truth, kindness, holiness, etc. (As your students share their answers, write the correct ones on the board or overhead.) - 10.
 Yes.
-(Note: Your student(s) may answer this question 'no.' The important part is the discussion that follows.
-Agree with your student(s) who say that we can never be totally sinless as Jesus was.
+Note: (Some of your students may answer this question 'no.' The important part is the discussion that follows.
+Agree with your students who say that we can never be totally sinless as Jesus was.
 But tell them that we will gradually become more like Jesus as we allow Him to live His life in us.)

 Read Gal.
-2:20 with your student(s).
-Work through Q. #11 together in class time.
-Have your student(s) write in the answers as the class time arrives at them.
+2:20 with your students.
+Work through Q. #11 together in class.
+Have your students write in the answers as the class arrives at them.